 How to Make Cheese Markers for A Charcuterie

 The first purchase is Benjamin Moore chalkboard paint.
-Because I was next to Ace Hardware, I ran in to buy the paint.
-Also, we are HUGE Benjamin Moore fans!
+Because I was next to Ace Hardware, I ran in to buy the paint to make my chalkboard cheese markers.

 Not having seen these adds originality to this cheese marker craft.
 I think these are adorable and I’m adding a bit of elegance a perfect match for our home.